osmandapp/web/main/docs/user/widgets/configure-screen.md

 - Widgets can be moved between rows.
 - Tap the *Apply* button.

-The mode allows you to add **more than one widgets in a single row** on the top and bottom panels to display as many information as needed.
+The mode allows you to add **more than one widget in a single row** on the top and bottom panels to display as much information as needed.
 Restrictions:

-- A row can contain only one **Complex** widget that has a unique display.
+- A row can only contain one **Complex** widget having a unique display.
 These widgets include:
     - [Map markers bar (*Android only*)](../widgets/markers.md#configure-marker-widgets-android)
     - [Street name](../widgets/nav-widgets#street-name)
     - [Coordinates widgets](../widgets/info-widgets#coordinates-widget)